 When it comes to cat litter, not all are created equal.
-There are many different types of cat litter on the market so it’s important you know which ones are safe for your cat to use and those to avoid.
+There are many different cat litter types on the market so it’s crucial you know which ones are safe for your cat to use and those to avoid.

-Cat litter poses a danger to your cat in two ways.
+Cat litter can pose a danger to your cat in two ways.
 When cats use their litter boxes, they route around in the litter to find a place to relieve themselves.
-All this pawing and digging causes a dust up, which cats inhale.
+All this pawing and digging stir up dust, which cats inhale.
 Cats will also ingest any litter stuck on their paws while cleaning themselves.

 Dangerous types of cat litter on the market include some types of clumping cat litter, those containing sodium bentonite clay and those containing crystalline silica dust.

 - Clumping litter forms a hard, insoluble mass when it gets wet.
 It also produces a fine dust.
 When cats use the litter box, they lick themselves clean and ingest the dust.
-The ingested dust expands, forms a mass and coats their internal organs, causing dehydration and preventing the absorption of nutrients.
+The ingested dust expands, forms a mass, and coats their internal organs, causing dehydration and preventing nutrient absorption.

 - Sodium bentonite is a naturally swelling clay added as a clumping agent to litter.

-- When wet, sodium bentonite swells to approximately 15 times its original volume, acting as expandable cement would.
+- When wet, sodium bentonite swells to approximately 15 times its original volume, acting as expandable cement.

 - When expanded, this clay will block the plumbing pipes in your home and should never be flushed.